wsdfhjxc/virtual-desktop-bar/README.md

 The plasmoid displays virtual desktops as text labels (numbers, names, both) with indicators (various styles).
 That means there's no icons or window previews like in the Plasma's default Pager applet.
 The intention is to keep it simple.

 ### Features
-* switching to a virtual desktop
+* switching to a desktop
-* switching to a recent virtual desktop
+* switching to a recent desktop
-* adding a new virtual desktop
+* adding a new desktop
-* removing last virtual desktop
+* removing last desktop
-* removing current virtual desktop
+* removing current desktop
-* moving current virtual desktop to left
+* moving current desktop to left
-* moving current virtual desktop to right
+* moving current desktop to right
-* renaming current virtual desktop
+* renaming current desktop

 #### Automated features
-* keeping at least one empty virtual desktop
+* keeping at least one empty desktop
-* removing redundant empty virtual desktops
+* removing redundant empty desktops
-* renaming virtual desktops once they become empty
+* renaming desktops once they become empty
-* switching to a manually added virtual desktop
+* switching to a manually added desktop
-* prompting to rename a manually added virtual desktop
+* prompting to rename a manually added desktop
-* executing a command after manually adding a virtual desktop
+* executing a command after manually adding a desktop

 ### Preview
 ![](preview.gif)